Logan Cooley Game Preview: Coyotes vs. Sabres

 Cooley Stats vs. the Sabres

-- On the defensive side, the Sabres are allowing 93 total goals (3.3 per game) which ranks 25th in the NHL.
+- The Sabres have conceded 102 goals in total (3.3 per game), which ranks 27th in the NHL in goals allowed.

 Watch the NHL on Max with the B/R Sports Add-On